Nicktay24/ILSupport/README.md

 # **​IL Support​**
-Parses CIL code and merges with your DLL using dnlib.
-C\# does not provide coding in CIL but this way you can code CIL alongside C\#.
-I knew there are other implementations but they don't all provide full CIL coding.
+Parses IL code and merges with your DLL using dnlib.
+C\# does not provide coding in IL but this way you can code IL alongside C\#.
+I knew there are other implementations but they don't all provide full IL coding.
 Using ildasm and ilasm would be too slow to merge with DLL.
 Edited [dnlib.dll](.ILSupport/dnlib.dll) so any other versions of the assembly won't work with [RedSkies.ILSupport.exe](.ILSupport/RedSkies.ILSupport.exe).

-**​CIL syntax​** is officially documented [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/).
+**​IL syntax​** is officially documented [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/).

 ## **​Compatibility​**
 - Windows and Mac
 - MSBuild support using [RedSkies.ILSupport.targets](.ILSupport/RedSkies.ILSupport.targets).
-- C\# \- .NET 5, .NET Core, .NET Framework, Unity, Mono
+- C\# \- .NET 5+, .NET Core, .NET Framework, Unity, Mono
 - For unity projects, set Unity property to true in .csproj file.
 ```xml
 <PropertyGroup>